MaxArt2501/p-slides/readme.md

 </p-slide>
 ```

 You can put whatever you like in notes.
-Remember they should be a _hint_ for the speaker, so I suggest to not put
+Remember they should be a _hint_ for the speaker, so the general suggestion is
-anything too fancy there.
-Also, keep in mind that the content of the notes is _copied_ inside the speaker mode's area
+to not put anything too fancy there.
+Also, keep in mind that the content of the notes is _copied_ inside the speaker
-for the notes.
+mode's area for the notes.

+> [!TIP]
+> Notes inside a fragment will initially appear dimmed on the note sidebar in speaker mode, and will regain full opacity
+> when the fragment is activated.
+Notes will also be ordered with the same order of fragment activation.
+>
+> Notes can also have a `p-group` attribute that allow you to bind notes to a separate fragment group:
+>
+> ```html
+> <p-fragment p-group="together">A note will be lit when this phrase will appear</p-fragment><br />
+> <p-notes p-group="together">A phrase has appeared</p-notes>
+> ```

 ### Keybindings